-\$200 million in capital expenditures in any given fiscal year, the amount of difference may be carried forward and used over the next two fiscal years.
+The new credit facilities contain affirmative, negative, and financial covenants customary for financings of this type, including, among other things, limits on the creation of liens, limits on the incurrence of indebtedness, restrictions on investments and dispositions, limitations on dividends and other restricted payments and capital expenditures, a minimum interest coverage ratio, and a maximum secured leverage ratio.
 The credit agreement includes customary events of default for facilities of this type (with customary grace periods, as applicable) and provides that, upon the occurrence of an event of default, the interest rate on all outstanding obligations will be increased and payments of all outstanding loans may be accelerated and/or the lenders' commitments may be terminated.
 In addition, upon the occurrence of certain insolvency or bankruptcy related events of default, all amounts payable under the credit agreement shall automatically become immediately due and payable, and the lenders' commitments will automatically terminate.
 Upon completion of the merger, Certegy will become a co-borrower and certain of its material subsidiaries will become guarantors under these credit facilities.
 As a result, the combined company will become subject to the covenants under those facilities.